LAUNCH AN IDEA GLOBALLY

 Through stimulating challenges, students will have the opportunity to expand their horizons of experiential learning and innovation beyond the North American market.

 This is your chance to innovate and make a difference on a global scale!

-The Ryerson Global Innovation Challenge (RGIC) will allow young innovators to think and potentially commercialize ideas that have an impact on an international level.
+The Ryerson Global Innovation Challenge (RGIC) allows young innovators to think and potentially commercialize ideas that have an impact on an international level.

-RGIC will provide a platform for innovative young individuals and expose them to the tools available across Ryerson University to launch their ideas.
+RGIC provides a platform for innovative young individuals and exposes them to the tools available across Ryerson University to launch their ideas.

 STAGE 2: Form a group with 2-5 members.
-Note- you must have at least 2 different faculties from Ryerson represented in your team.
+Note- you must have at least 2 different faculties from Ryerson represented on your team.

 What is zone learning?

 Zone learning transforms your educational experience at Ryerson.
 It takes you beyond the classroom and lets you meet and work with students from across the university who are creative, ambitious, and driven by passion.
 By becoming part of the Ryerson Zone Learning Network, you will get the right kind of support to create, develop, and launch your idea.

 - We are looking for any undergraduate Ryerson students.

 - Teams are encouraged to use Ryerson Zone Learning Network as a resource to develop their innovative idea/project.